golang/website/_content/doc/mod.md

   `go.mod` file: see [Module commands outside a module](#commands-outside).
 * If `GO111MODULE=auto`, the `go` command runs in module-aware mode if a `go.mod` file is present in the current directory or any parent directory.
-  In Go 1.15 and lower, this was the default behavior.
+  In Go 1.15 and lower, this was the default behavior. `go mod` subcommands and `go install` with a [version query](#version-queries) run in module-aware mode even if no `go.mod` file is present.

 In module-aware mode, `GOPATH` no longer defines the meaning of imports during a build, but it still stores downloaded dependencies (in `GOPATH/pkg/mod`; see